Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 You will have the opportunity to develop decision making and problem solving skills, transferable to any career path you choose.

-Having mastered a secure mathematical background at grade 7 or above in their GCSE, we aim for our students to explore the many fields that surround mathematics.
+Having mastered a secure mathematical background at grade 7 or above in their GCSE, we aim for our pupils to explore the many fields that surround mathematics.

-We also offer our highly able students the opportunity to study the Further Mathematics syllabus including Core and Further Pure Mathematics.
-Teachers at Key Stage 5 challenge student’s analytical problem solving skills through targeted questioning which allows the students to mature into highly sought after mathematicians.
+We also offer our highly able pupils the opportunity to study the Further Mathematics syllabus including Core and Further Pure Mathematics.
+Teachers at Key Stage 5 challenge pupils' analytical problem solving skills through targeted questioning which allows the pupils to mature into highly sought after mathematicians.

 Our exam board is Edexcel.